 Sania and Bopanna outsmarted the Americans with the latter's strong serve causing a lot of trouble, and Sania played some sublime winners.
 But when the time came to respond to pressure, the two failed to come up with the goods.

-They will now play either Americans Bethanie Jack Sock-Bethanie Mattek-Sands or Czech pair Lucie Hradecka-Radek Stepanek at 8.30 PM on 14 August.
+Americans Bethanie Jack Sock-Bethanie Mattek-Sands or Czech pair Lucie Hradecka-Radek Stepanek at 8.30 PM on 14 August.

 Gurpreet and Mairaj bow out of Rio 2016